Are you wondering how and where to buy chickens? Well, wonder no more! Today, we will be answering these questions and so much more!

 First, you want to answer this question, as the answer to it will not only make the next steps easier but it will also direct them.

-Decide if you want a chicken for show or production.
+Decide if you want a chicken for show, or for production purposes.
 If the latter, determine if you are in it for the eggs, meat, or both.
 After that, you might also have to consider if you want it for some time or continually.
 Then, you also have to decide if the products will be for personal or commercial use.

 In other words, you want to determine your purpose in buying chickens here.
 This step might seem obvious, but we wanted to give this part some emphasis because there are many reasons to go and buy chickens.
 We wanted you to take a good look at each one before committing.